simbav911/dart-naujas-btcz.rock/content/en/news/2023-03-10-bitcoinz-listed-in-bitxonex.md

 image: "/images/news/BitcoinZ-in-BitxOnex-400x250.jpg"
 ---

-BitcoinZ is now listed in BitxOnex exchange.
-You can trade it with 2 different trading pairs : BitcoinZ / Bitcoin and BitcoinZ/ USDT. read more
+BitcoinZ is now listed inBitxOnex exchange.
+You can trade it with 2 different trading pairs : BitcoinZ / Bitcoin and BitcoinZ/ USDT.